 - Finally, look into closed groups on Facebook that are relevant to your niche.
 The main benefit of Facebook groups is that they let you browse member lists without being a friend.

 Tracking the results: is your traffic growing or not?

 Your efforts won’t be up and running without position tracking campaigns.
 You can set these up in AccuRanker.
 These allow you to see the growth of positions and traffic based on predefined keywords.
 It also shows how links acquired by you are affecting your site’s URL visibility on Google.

 What’s even bigger is that you can see how the SEO ‘Share of Voice’ of your site is growing as well.
 SEO Share of Voice shows which websites rank most frequently for a given set of keywords.

 You’ll see growth in your Share of Voice once you’ve reached the top ranks on Google.
 This is thanks to your link-building efforts, and AccuRanker factors this into the calculations.

-Now that we have established ways to kick start the link building process, let’s wrap it up.
+Now that we have established ways to kick start the link-building process, let’s wrap it up.

 Getting content to rank well on Google is hard, and it’s important to stick to the right game plan.
 There are so many ways to make your content better, but this counts for little if you don’t build links.
-By link building and utilising all the right tools, you can raise your content to new heights.
+By link building and utilizing all the right tools, you can raise your content to new heights.